 What is CBT (cognitive behavioural therapy) ?

-CBT (which I offer face-to-face in SW17 & SE1 or nationally via telephone) is a psychological therapy.
+CBT (which I offer in-person at SW17 or nationally via telephone) is a psychological therapy.

 CBT begins with looking at what might be maintaining difficulties in the present rather than focussing mainly on childhood and the past.

 Starting out In CBT

 First sessions usually include mapping out situations on paper to understand how thoughts, feelings and behaviours/actions interact.
 This allows you and your therapist to gain a shared understanding of what is happening for you.

 Sessions go at your pace and take into account your individual circumstances.
 As therapy continues it can look back at where patterns may have started in your past if this is maintaining problems in the present (an example might be working with images of being bullied as a child that impact social anxiety in the present).

 Negative core beliefs about ourself and rules for living that we have put in place to combat those beliefs may be uncovered as the work progresses.